Connecting to Valkey¶

 All querystring options are cast to their appropriate Python types.
 Boolean arguments can be specified with string values “True”/”False” or “Yes”/”No”.
 Values that cannot be properly cast cause a

-to be raised.
-Once parsed, the querystring arguments and keyword arguments are passed to theConnectionPool
+ValueErrorto be raised.
+Once parsed, the querystring arguments and keyword arguments are passed to theConnectionPool’s class initializer.
+In the case of conflicting arguments, querystring arguments always win.

-- get_node_from_key(key, replica=False)[source]#
+- get_node_from_key(key, replica=False)[source]¶

 Get the node that holds the key’s slot.
 If replica set to True but the slot doesn’t have any replicas, None is returned.

-- keyslot(key)[source]#
+- keyslot(key)[source]¶

 Calculate keyslot for a given key.
 See Keys distribution model in https://redis.io/topics/cluster-spec

-- load_external_module(funcname, func)[source]#
+- load_external_module(funcname, func)[source]¶

 This function can be used to add externally defined valkey modules, and their namespaces to the valkey client.

-- A string containing the name of the function to createfunc
+funcname- A string containing the name of the function to createfunc- The function, being added to this class.

 Return a new Lock object using key

-that mimics the behavior of threading.Lock.If specified,
+namethat mimics the behavior of threading.Lock.If specified,

 thread-1 sets the token to “abc”